WHY YOU SHOULD KEEP CONTRIBUTING TO YOUR 401(k)

 Don’t stop saving for retirement.
 Even if you think you’re wealthy enough to forego putting money in your 401(k) for a while, you could end up seriously shortchanging your retirement savings potential by reducing your retirement plan balance or elective salary deferrals.

-A 401(k) plan is a terrific retirement savings vehicle – but many Americans have not saved enough for their retirement years.
-On top of that, if you withdraw money from a 401(k) plan before age 59½, you’ll face a 10% tax penalty (with few exceptions) and you may end up spending money today that could have enjoyed tax-deferred compounding in the future.1
+A 401(k) plan is a terrific retirement savings vehicle – and the fact is that most Americans have not saved enough for their retirement years.
+Additionally, if you withdraw money from a 401(k) plan before age 59½, you’ll face a 10% tax penalty (with few exceptions) and you may end up spending money today that could have enjoyed tax-deferred compounding in the future.1

 Don’t lose out on the power of tax deferral & compounding.
 Together, these factors have the potential to exponentially grow your retirement savings.
 As an example, let’s say you enroll in a 401(k) plan at age 25 and contribute $2,000 a year for 40 years with an annual return of 10%.
 At age 65, your $80,000 of contributions will be worth $973,684 thanks to compounding and a consistent inflow of new money.2